opencybersecurityalliance/kestrel-lang/docs/language.rst

 SORT
 ----

-The command ``SORT`` is an *inspection* hunt step to reorder of entities in a Kestrel variable and output the same set of entities with new order to a new variable.
+The command ``SORT`` is an *inspection* hunt step to reorder entities in a Kestrel variable and output the same set of entities with the new order to a new variable.

 Syntax